Wenzi: Excavated text

 Ongoing sinological studies of the so-called Dingzhou Wenzi are providing both specific details of the presumed urtext edition and general insights in the early history of Daoist texts.
 Portions of the Dingzhou Wenzi are basically consistent with certain section in chapter 5 of the received text.
 Consensus is building that this excavated Wenzi dates from the 2nd century BCE, while the transmitted text was created after the 2nd century CE.

 The question-and-answer format is a significant difference between the bamboo and received Wenzi versions.
 Ames and Rosemont explain:

-Consistent with the court bibliography in the History of the Han, the Dingzhou Wenzi has Wenzi as teacher who is being asked questions by a King Ping of the Zhou 周平王.
-The received text, on the other hand, has the teacher Laozi 老子 being asked questions by the student Wenzi, certainly less appropriate given that texts are usually named for the teacher rather than the student.
+Consistent with the court bibliography in the History of the Han, the Dingzhou Wenzi has Wenzi as teacher who is being asked questions by a King Ping of the Zhou.
+The received text, on the other hand, has the teacher Laozi being asked questions by the student Wenzi, certainly less appropriate given that texts are usually named for the teacher rather than the student.

 Translations

 Compared with the numerous English translations of familiar Daoist texts like the Tao Te Ching and Zhuangzi, the presumably apocryphal Wenzi has been disregarded.
-Thomas Cleary wrote a popularized translation of the transmitted Wenzi, which he attributes to Lao Tzŭ.
+Thomas Cleary wrote a popularized translation of the transmitted Wenzi, which he attributes to Laozi.

 There is no authoritative English Wenzi translation based on the groundbreaking Dingzhou readings, nothing comparable with the Analects translation by Ames and Rosemont.
 English translations of select Dingzhou Wenzi bamboo strips can be found in the monograph by Paul van Els.